Annoooland brings the world a little closer

 The small balls of lead first produced large deep bruises that were broken open by

 subsequent blows.
-Finally, the skin of the back was hanging in
+Finally, the skin of the back was hanging in long ribbons, and the

 entire area was an unrecognizable mass of torn, bleeding tissue.
 When it was